nickwhitt/verses/content/god-chooses-younger-twin.md

 **22**The children struggled together within her, and she said, "If it is thus, why is this happening to me?"
 So she went to inquire of the LORD.
 **23**And the LORD said to her,

-"Two nations are in your womb,<br>
+- "Two nations are in your womb,
-and two peoples from within you shall be divided;<br>
+- and two peoples from within you shall be divided;
-the one shall be stronger than the other,<br>
+- the one shall be stronger than the other,
-the older shall serve the younger."
+- the older shall serve the younger."

 **24**When her days to give birth were completed, behold, there were twins in her womb.